kogakure/website-hugo-kogakure.de/README.md

 - To build the Hugo site run `yarn run hugo`
 - To create a build run `yarn run build`
 - To create a build with preview options run `yarn run build-preview`
+- To create a SVG sprite from single SVG files run `yarn run svg`
 - To check JavaScript and CSS for errors run `yarn run lint`
 - To check JavaScript for errors run `yarn run lint:js`
 - To check CSS for errors run `yarn run lint:css`